Deminarcis/Commandant/README.md

 #### Notes:

-This is my first powershell project, please open an issue if something doeesnt work and i'll accomodate as best I can.
+This is my first powershell project, please open an issue if something doesnt work and i'll accomodate as best I can.

 This tool has not been thoroughly tested but should work anywhere you can get WSL2 and WSLg on Windows. **In theory** Windows 10 21H1 or newer should work.